More about Nathan...

-American saxophonist, Nathan Mertens has recently performed recitals in Japan, South Korea, Thailand, the United Kingdom, and throughout the United States.
-Mertens has performed concertos with the Busan Philharmonic Orchestra (Korea), Hastings Symphony Orchestra (US), The University of Texas Symphony Orchestra (US), and was recently a concerto soloist at the North American Saxophone Alliance Conference.
-In competition, he has been awarded Third Prize in the 14th Kurashiki International Saxophone Competition, Second Grand Prize in the North International Music Competition in Sweden, and has been a finalist for many national competitions.
+US-based saxophonist, Nathan Mertens (he/him) currently serves as Assistant Professor of Saxophone at the University of Colorado Boulder.
+As an active soloist and chamber musician, he has performed recitals in Japan, South Korea, Taiwan, Thailand, Bolivia, the United Kingdom, and throughout the United States.
+He has performed as a soloist with orchestras including the Busan Philharmonic Orchestra, Hastings Symphony Orchestra, The University of Texas Symphony Orchestra, and the University of Arkansas Saxophone Ensemble.
+Mertens’ orchestral experience includes performances with the San Antonio Symphony and the Omaha Symphony.
+In competition, he was awarded Third Prize in the 14th Kurashiki International Saxophone Competition, Second Grand Prize in the North International Music Competition in Sweden, and has been a finalist for many national competitions.

-Previously, Mertens was in Tokyo, Japan as a Monbukagakusho Research Scholarship recipient with the Japanese Ministry of Education, Culture, Sports, Science and Technology where he studied with Masato Kumoi at Kunitachi College of Music.
+Previously, Mertens lived in Tokyo, Japan as a Monbukagakusho Research Scholarship recipient with the Japanese Ministry of Education, Culture, Sports, Science, and Technology.
 As such, Mertens was the first American Saxophonist to formally study in Japan.
-While in Japan, he performed with the Kunitachi Saxophone Ensemble, the Japan Saxophone Orchestra, Marie Kikuchi, and Emi Kondo.
+Realizing that awareness and access to Japanese music were lacking in the West, Mertens created the Japanese Saxophone Database, a resource to connect the rest of the world with all things saxophone in Japan.
+While in Tokyo, he performed with the Kunitachi Saxophone Ensemble, the Japan Saxophone Orchestra, Marie Kikuchi, and Emi Kondo.

 ネブラスカ州ヘイスティングス大学卒業。テキサス大学大学院にて修士号を取得、同大学院にて博士号を取得。これまでにソリストとして釜山オーケストラ（韓国）、ヘイスティングスオーケストラ(米国)、テキサス大学オーケストラ(米国)と共演。 GAP講習会（フランス）に参加、優秀者として選抜されコンサートに出演。第14回くらしき国際サクソフォーンコンクール第３位受賞。北国際音楽コンクール（スウェーデン） 第２位受賞。北米サクソフォン・アライアンス・ソロコンクール、アラパホ・フィルハーモニーコンチェルトコンクール、イースタン・コネチカットシンフォニー・インストゥルメンタルコンクール、コーダレーン・シンフォニー・オーケストラ・ヤング・アーティストコンクールファイナリスト受賞。